 C. Application Requirements and FAA Review Process

-The privatization application process is complex and multi-staged.
-Airports pursuing privatization must follow specific procedures and provide detailed information to the FAA for review and approval.
+The privatization application process is "complex".
+Airports pursuing privatization Few direct; mostly statute-based. and provide detailed information to the FAA for review and approval.
 An airport initiates the privatization process by submitting a preliminary application to the FAA.
-The preliminary application should include general description of the proposed privatization; financial overview; operational plan; airline impact analysis; grant assurance waiver request; environmental analysis; and labor and employee provisions.
+The preliminary application typically includes general description of the proposed privatization; financial overview; operational plan; airline impact analysis; grant assurance waiver request; environmental analysis; and labor and employee provisions.

-The FAA reviews the preliminary application and determines whether it meets statutory requirements and federal policy objectives.
+The FAA reviews the preliminary application and determines whether it meets requirements and federal policy objectives.
 The FAA may request additional information or clarification from the airport sponsor.
-This preliminary review stage SWF preliminary: 4 months (FAA records), though it can be longer if significant issues require resolution.

-A critical requirement of the Airport Privatization Pilot Program is that privatization cannot proceed without approval by airlines representing at least 65 percent of the airport's landed weight.
-This requirement was included in the statute to protect airlines from privatization that would impose substantial costs without their consent.
+A feature of the Airport Privatization Pilot Program is that privatization requires approval by airlines representing at least 65 percent of the airport's landed weight.
+This requirement was included in the statute to protect airlines from privatization that would impose costs of $500M-$1B+ for terminal modernization without their consent.
 Landed weight is calculated as the total weight of aircraft landing at the airport, measured in pounds, over a specified base period.

-Air carriers hold the ultimate bargaining chip in airport privatization.
+Air carriers hold the in airport privatization.
 The 65% approval requirement ensures that airlines can effectively extract favorable terms before approving any privatization of a primary airport.
-Airlines use their approval power to negotiate protections for themselves, ensuring that any cost burden falls primarily on the private operator rather than on the airlines themselves.
+Provide dataset or example.
 SJU agreement includes rate cap provisions; service level guarantees; airline cost pass-through limitations; slot or capacity guarantees; and dispute resolution procedures.
 The 65 percent approval threshold is not a simple majority; it is based on landed weight, which means the largest airlines have greater voting power.
-Major airlines at an airport can effectively block a privatization by withholding their approval, as demonstrated by Southwest Airlines' opposition to the Chicago Midway privatization.
+Airlines at an airport can effectively block a privatization by withholding their approval, as demonstrated by Southwest Airlines' opposition to the Chicago Midway privatization.

-Importantly, the airline approval requirement ensures that airline payments to privatized airports are unlikely to drive significant airfare increases.
+Importantly, the airline approval requirement ensures that airline payments to privatized airports are unlikely to substantially increase airline costs.
 Because airlines hold veto power over any privatization, they can demand and enforce terms that cap airline cost increases.
-The private operator must accept airline cost constraints to obtain the 65% approval necessary for privatization to proceed.
-This dynamic fundamentally shapes the financial model of airport privatization—the operator's returns must come primarily from non-aeronautical revenues (parking, concessions, retail) and from managed increases in costs paid by non-airline airport users rather than from aggressive airline fee increases.
+The private operator would need to accept airline cost constraints to obtain the 65% approval necessary for privatization to proceed.
+This dynamic the financial model of airport privatization—the operator's returns would come primarily from non-aeronautical revenues (parking, concessions, retail) and from managed increases in costs paid by non-airline airport users rather than from aggressive airline fee increases.

 E. Revenue Use Waivers and Final Application Process